Our tips for protecting yourself from fraud and scams

 - include the last 4 digits of your account or card number

-- never ask you for personal information such as passwords.
+- never ask for your personal information, such as passwords or security details.

 If you get an email that says it’s from us but you suspect it’s not, please forward it to email@example.com

-For suspicious text messages, known as smishing, please forward them to email@example.com
+For suspicious text messages, known as smishing, please forward them to 7726 and firstname.lastname@example.org

 To report a fraud or scam, please visit our How to report fraud page.

-These websites explain even more about online security and how to protect yourself from fraud and scams as well as giving general advice.
+These websites explain more about online security and how to protect yourself from fraud and scams.
+As well as general advice.

-It’s important to remember that these are external sites.
-Santander have no control over their content and clicking on these links means you’ll be leaving the Santander website.
+It’s important to point out that these are external sites.
+Santander have no control over their content.
+When you click on these links it means you’ll be leaving the Santander website.

 Action Fraud – information about fraud and financially motivated internet crime.
-This site also contains information on the different types of fraud and how you can avoid becoming a victim.
+This site contains information on the different types of fraud and scams.
+It also has information about how you can avoid becoming a victim.

 Age UK – providing a free national advice line and local advice.

-CIFAS –a UK fraud prevention service offering ‘Protective Registration’ to individuals who have fallen victim to, or are at risk of, identity theft.
+CIFAS – a UK fraud prevention service offering ‘Protective Registration’ to those who have fallen victim to, or are at risk of, identity theft.

 Citizens Advice – provides free, independent and confidential advice on rights and responsibilities.

-Experian – access your credit report and score, and get online identity protection and alerts.
+Experian – access your credit report and score.
+You can also get online identity protection and alerts.

-Payment Systems Regulator (PSR) – ensures that payment systems are operated and developed in a way that considers and promotes the interests of all the businesses and consumers that use them.
+Payment Systems Regulator (PSR) – makes sure that payment systems are operated and developed in a way that considers and promotes the interests of all the businesses and consumers that use them.

 Trusteer Rapport – provides free security software to help protect you against Online Banking identify theft and fraud.